-If a worker does manage to submit a claim form, they then have to speak with a claims adjuster—the insurance company employee who investigates claims to determine an employer’s liability and who approves medical treatment.
+In some cases, when a worker does manage to submit a claim form, they speak with a claims adjuster—the insurance company employee who investigates claims to determine an employer’s liability.
+Only a worker’s physician can diagnose or modify medical treatments, but a claims adjuster can approve medical treatment requests made by physicians.
 Maria Sager, a workers’ compensation lawyer with Boxer & Gerson who has almost 20 years of experience representing Bay Area workers, says many of her clients contact her because an adjuster would not approve a simple medical test or standard medication.
 She's often heard of adjusters diagnosing medical problems despite not being trained to do so, and seemingly obvious injuries being put on 90 day holds "to investigate" even when employers don't raise an issue.

 “There is often an attitude expressed, explicitly or implicitly, that your injury is not that serious or your doctor should send you back to work,” she said.